questions for this deadlift

 lack of full hip extension

 Additional clarification regarding my lack of full hip extension.
 I don’t compete in neither powerlifting, CrossFit or any other sport where there are competition rules in place — where you need to sufficiently lean back with your shoulders for lift to count or to count your reps — I have no need to adhere to such regulation.
 Have you ever wondered why and how Olympic weightlifters do not execute deadlifts without full hip extension on top, leaning back with their shoulders?
-It's because — in addition creating a wrong muscle memory for the sport of weightlifting — it also creates a potential for injury as you loose some lower back tightness without any obvious benefit other then adhering to the rules of certain sport.
+It's because — in addition creating a wrong muscle memory for the sport of weightlifting — it also creates a potential for injury as you lose some lower back tightness without any obvious benefit other then adhering to the rules of certain sport.

 no mixed grip